SamuNatsu/stable-diffusion-share/README.md

 Frontend written in Vue3 and Vite, you can easily modify

-Backend wriiten in CommonJS, also easily modify
+Backend writtten in CommonJS, also easily modify

 So there is no need to read this part

 ## Deployment

-1. Download artifacts on [Github Action](https://github.com/SamuNatsu/stable-diffusion-share/actions), you'd better use most recent one
+1. Download artifacts on [Github Action](https://github.com/SamuNatsu/stable-diffusion-share/actions), you'd better use the most recent one

 2. Unzip & untar artifact